tbook-dev/incentive-layer-docs/wise-score.md

 Early adopters who have been integral to the project’s growth demonstrate a high level of loyalty, which further enhances their significance.
 In light of these considerations, the WISE Score has been designed to encompass four key dimensions: Wealth, Identity, Social, and Engagement (W.I.S.E.).

+## When WISE Score update?

+1. Everytime you open the WISE Score page or reload the page, TBook will recalculate your WISE Score.
+2. Once you improve your Identity Score or Social Score, TBook will add the Score after seconds.

 ### 1. Wealth (W)

 <div align="left">